Tennis Mental Training (With Jelena Dokic)Jul 26, 2022

 Please get your hands on Jelena’s book and check out her podcast interview with us.

-Honestly, we should all be inspired by her tennis career and courage to remain focused and build resilience through the most challenging adversity.
+Honestly, we should all be inspired by Jelena's tennis career and encouraged to remain focused and build resilience through the most challenging adversity.

 If you yourself are subject to abuse or you know of anyone being abused, take courage from Jelena and reach out to the appropriate people for help and support.